COVID-19 Update from NHC HealthCare Clinton

 To find out the county-level positivity for any facility, please visit https://data.cms.gov/stories/s/COVID-19-Nursing-Home-Data/bkwz-xpvg/ and scroll to the “COVID-19 Testing” paragraph and click the link to view “rates of county positivity.”

-CMS requires us to notify the families of our skilled nursing patients via our website of status changes including when a confirmed infection of COVID-19 is identified, or whenever 3 or more residents or staff with new onset of respiratory symptoms within 72 hours of each other are under investigation.
-We report all positive confirmations of patients and partners (employees) directly to the local and state departments of health.
+CMS requires us to notify the families of our skilled nursing patients of status changes including when a confirmed infection of COVID-19 is identified, or whenever 3 or more patients or staff with new onset of respiratory symptoms within 72 hours.
+NHC reports patients and staff with suspected or confirmed COVID-19 directly to the local and state departments of health.

 Dashboard Reporting Categories

-Number of In-House Active COVID Patients refers to the number of patients with active COVID-19 diagnosis being treated in the center’s dedicated unit with appropriate personal protective equipment and dedicated staffing.
+Number of In-House Active COVID Patients refers to the number of patients with active COVID-19 diagnosis being treated with appropriate personal protective equipment.